groupvine/gv-doc/6-delivery/1-delivMissing.md

 <span id="gv-6delivery-1delivmissing-opted-or-bounced-out"></span>
 ## Is the member opted-out or "bounced out"?

-A couple of common reasons can be easily resolved by a simple look-up for whether the recipient's email address is listed on the **Membership**'s **Membership's Delivery Issues** page.
+A couple of common reasons can be easily resolved by a simple look-up for whether the member's email address is listed on the **Membership**'s **Membership's Delivery Issues** page.

-* If the recipient's email address is a "problem" address or has "bounced out" ([what this?](/6-delivery/4-delivProblems.md?[LINK-QARGS-DOC]#gv-6delivery-4delivProblems-problem-addr)), then confirm the correctness of their address and update their email address from the **Membership**'s **Member Listing** page.
+* If the member's email address is a "problem" address or has "bounced out" ([what this?](/6-delivery/4-delivProblems.md?[LINK-QARGS-DOC]#gv-6delivery-4delivProblems-problem-addr)), then confirm the correctness of their address and update their email address from the **Membership**'s **Member Listing** page.

 <span class="g4s">

-* If the recipient is opted-out, click their email address to jump to the member's settings and uncheck the `Opted out?` checkbox in the **Membership status** section.
+* If the member is opted-out, click their email address to jump to their settings and uncheck the `Opted out?` checkbox in the **Membership status** section.

 </span> <!-- g4s -->

 <span class="sub">

-* If the recipient is opted-out, have them re-submit their information on your subscription page.
+* If the member is opted-out, have them re-submit their information on your subscription page.
 By confirming their interest in the confirmation email, they will be opted back in.
 (Your subscription page's URL is on the **Membership**'s **Add New Member** page.)

 <span class="highlight">
-Note, if **Admin approval required for new subscribers?** is set to `Yes` on the <img src="/docimages/transparent-gear-icon.png" height="22"> **Account Settings** page, then an Administrator will need to approve of the application before the recipient is opted-in.
+Note, if **Admin approval required for new subscribers?** is `Yes` on the <img src="/docimages/transparent-gear-icon.png" height="22"> **Account Settings** page, then an Administrator will need to approve the application before the member is opted-in.
 </span> <!-- highlight -->
 </span> <!-- sub -->

 <span class="free">

-* If the recipient is opted-out, have them re-submit their information on your subscription page.
+* If the member is opted-out, have them re-submit their information on your subscription page.
 By confirming their interest in the confirmation email, they will be opted back in.
 (Your subscription page's URL is on the **Membership**'s **Add New Member** page.)